 - If you’re visiting Madurai, plan your schedule so you spend at least a day there.
 There’s more to see than just the temple.

 - Visit the temple before 12:30 pm or after 3:30 pm.
-It’s closed for entry during that time, though it seems visitors who have entered earlier can stay inside.
+Visitors can’t enter during that time, but it seems you can stay if you’re already inside.

 - Seeing just the outside took us an hour, so you might want to budget at least two hours if you’re going inside, too.

-- Cameras aren’t allowed inside the temple complex.
-Strangely enough, though, mobile phones with cameras are.
+- You can’t take cameras into the temple complex.
+Strangely enough, mobile phones with cameras aren’t a problem.

 - If you’re thirsty, there’s a very nice chap who sells fresh coconut water at the corner of the north and east streets just outside the temple complex.

-- The area around the temple complex is a pedestrian zone, so be prepared to walk for a few minutes to get there.
+- The area around the temple complex is a pedestrian zone.
+You’ll need to walk for a few minutes to get there.

 - When visiting the Brihadeeswara temple in Thanjavur, you might want to take a taxi.
 Parking is a nightmare!